siriusctrl/UniPublic/eodp/README.md

 10. Why we need namespace?
     - define the scope of attributes or elements.
     - to say somethings meaningful.
+    - allow multiple mark-up languages to be combined
     - **same as motivation of namespace i think**
 11. Difference between XML and JSON, and where they suit
 	- JSON dont have tags, instead, it use brackets to structure data